Prime Minister Employment Generation Programme (PMEGP Loan)

 • Banks allocate 90-95% of funds less 15-35% subsidy as PMEGP loan Scheme

-• The rate of interest for this term loans is at the regular applicable rate for the MSME sector.
+• The rate of interest on PMEGP loan is at the regular applicable rate for the MSME sector.

-• The tenure of loans carries a repayment schedule of 3-7 years after an initial moratorium of maximum of six months.
+• The PMEGP Loan Tenure is for 3 – 7 years including repayment years after an initial moratorium of maximum of six months.

 • The government subsidy is locked in for a period of 3 years in a separate saving account before either being adjusted to the PMEGP loan or released.

-Individuals and organizations can both avail the PMEGP loan scheme provided they satisfy the specified criteria laid down by the concerned authorities.
+Individuals and organizations can both avail the PMEGP loan scheme provided they satisfy the specified eligiblity criteria For PMEGP loan laid down by the concerned authorities.
 These are –

 • New projects that have not availed any other scheme-related subsidy.